Terms & conditions

-5. Development and acceptance of site
+5. Development and acceptance of deliverables

 - The Acceptance Tests will test compliance of the Deliverable with the Deliverable Specification.
-The form and detail of such tests is set out in the Statement of Work or, if no such tests are detailed, shall be as otherwise agreed by us with you.
+The form and detail of such tests is set out in the Statement of Work or, if no such tests are detailed, will be as otherwise agreed by us with you.

 - Acceptance of the Deliverable occurs when the Deliverable has passed the Acceptance Tests.
 We will notify you when the tests have been passed and provide the results of the Acceptance Tests in writing.

-- If any failure to pass the Acceptance Tests results from a defect which is caused by your act or omission, or by one of your sub-contractors or agents (Non-Supplier Defect), the Deliverable shall be deemed to have passed the Acceptance Tests notwithstanding such Non-Supplier Defect.
-We will endeavour to provide assistance you reasonably request to remedy any Non-Supplier Defect by supplying additional services or products.
-You will pay us in full for all such additional services and products at our then current fees and prices.
+- If any failure to pass the Acceptance Tests results from a defect which is caused by your act or omission, or by one of your subcontractors or agents (“Non-Supplier Defect”), the Deliverable will be deemed to have passed the Acceptance Tests notwithstanding such Non-Supplier Defect.
+We’ll endeavour to provide assistance you reasonably request to remedy any Non-Supplier Defect by supplying additional services or products, and you agree to pay us in full for all such additional services and products at our current fees and prices.

-- you use any part of the Deliverable for any revenue-earning purposes, to provide any services to third parties, or in any way other than for test purposes;
+- You use any part of the Deliverable for any revenue-earning purposes, to provide any services to third parties, or in any way other than for test purposes

-- you confirm that the Acceptance Tests have been passed.
+- You confirm that the Acceptance Tests have been passed

 6. Changes to the services

-- Following your request, we may confirm to you in writing the effect and implications of the Additional Work, including the price for the Additional Work and additional resultant charges, the details of the Additional Work (including any specifications and user facilities), the timetable for implementation together with proposals for acceptance of the Additional Work, the impact of the Additional Work on other aspects of the Agreement (including Charges, contractual documentation, and staff resources), details of the Additional Work (including any specifications and user facilities) together with any additional conditions that may apply to our performance of the Additional Work (“Additional Work Scope“).
+- Following your request, we may confirm to you in writing the effect and implications of the Additional Work, including the price for the Additional Work and additional resultant charges, the details of the Additional Work (including any specifications and user facilities), the timetable for implementation together with proposals for acceptance of the Additional Work, the impact of the Additional Work on other aspects of the agreement (including Charges, contractual documentation, and staff resources), details of the Additional Work (including any specifications and user facilities) together with any additional conditions that may apply to our performance of the Additional Work (“Additional Work Scope“).

 7. Project management

-9. Support Services
+9. Support services

 - You will comply, as soon as reasonably practicable, with our reasonable requests for information or assistance.

-- the Support Services or the Deliverable are being used in breach of this Agreement;
+- The Support Services or the Deliverable are being used in breach of this agreement

-- suspension is required by applicable law or is compelled by a competent authority.
+- Suspension is required by applicable law or is compelled by a competent authority

 10. Charges and payment

-- You will pay all amounts due under the Agreement in full without any set-off, counterclaim, deduction or withholding (other than as may be required by law).
+- You will pay all amounts due under the agreement in full without any set-off, counterclaim, deduction or withholding (other than as may be required by law).

-- stop you from being able to access any interface, system, platform or similar that enables access, use, and management of your Deliverable or associated services until you pay any amounts which are overdue and until you pay any interest on such overdue amounts.
+- Stop you from being able to access any interface, system, platform or similar that enables access, use, and management of your Deliverable or associated services until you pay any amounts which are overdue and until you pay any interest on such overdue amounts

 - Without limitation, there is no implied or express representation that the Deliverable will operate in conjunction with any hardware or software items other than those set out in the Statement of Work or these terms, or that the Deliverable will operate uninterrupted or error free.